 - Application Activity.
 The Application Activity report lists the amount of activity that occurred on the SQL Server instance or designated database, on an hourly basis, for the dates specified.
-Use this report to audit overall activity levels on your SQL Server instances and databases. - DML Activity (Before-After).
+Use this report to audit overall activity levels on your SQL Server instances and databases. - Configuration Check.
+The Configuration Check report displays a list of all the configurations that are set up for your servers and databases. - DML Activity (Before-After).
 The DML Activity (Before-After) report lists DML events for which before and after data is available.
 Use this report to audit UPDATE, INSERT, and DELETE activity on critical or sensitive databases. - Login Creation History.
 The Login Creation History report lists a history of login creation activities performed on a specific SQL Server instance.
-Use this report to audit user behavior and login management. - Login Deletion History.
+Use this report to audit user behavior and login management.

+- Login Deletion History.
 The Login Deletion History report lists a history of login deletion activities performed on a specific SQL Server instance.
 Use this report to audit user behavior and login management. - Object Activity.
 The Object Activity report lists activities performed on a specific SQL Server instance.
 Use this report to audit object behavior and settings. - Permission Denied Activity.
 The Permission Denied Activity report lists unauthorized attempts to execute activities.
-Use this report to audit your SQL Server security settings and identify misconduct. - Table/Data Access by Row Count.
+Use this report to audit your SQL Server security settings and identify misconduct. - Regulatory Compliance Check.
+The Regulation Compliance Check report displays which servers or databases continue to be in compliance with the selected Regulation Guidelines. - Table/Data Access by Row Count.
 The Row Count reports on the frequency data is accessed.
 Use this report to audit sensitive data access and identify suspicious behavior. - User Activity History.
 The User Activity History report lists activities performed by user account.
 Use this report to audit your user account settings and identify misconduct.